jakoberpf/terraform-proxmox-kubernetes-node/README.md

-# Proxmox VM for Kubernetes
+# Proxmox Kubernetes Virtual Machine

-This module provisions a Proxmox Virtual Machine, configured as kubernetes node.
+This module provisions a Proxmox Virtual Machine, for a Kubernetes Cluster.

 ```hcl
 module "kubernetes_node" {